AustinCGomez/AustinCGomez/README.md

-## Open Source Software Engineer
+## Open Source Coder

 ### About Me:
 I'm a person who loves to code from time to time.
 Always seeking to hone my skills and learn something new.
-Many of my projects are for fun or just that I find interesting.
+Many of my projects are for fun or just something I might find myself using on my own computer.
-### Languages:
-- Python
-- C#
-- Javascript
-- HTML
-- CSS